 The internet infrastructure is responsible, as of today, for the 10% of the total worldwide energy demand [1,2].
 Data centers account for one third of it, making “the Cloud”, despite the ephemeral name, an ecological monster that consumes as much as the entire United Kingdom (66 millions inhabitants and 5 th world’s economy).

 Cubbit is based on small, optimized single-board computers, which have an impact per GB that is 10 times smaller than data center racks.
 Moreover, it can leverage on geographical proximity to avoid long data transfers, which, in certain cases, can be as much consuming as storage itself .
 The result, detailed in our green paper, is that an average storage plan of ~5 TB will save, choosing Cubbit over traditional cloud storage, the equivalent consumption of an always-on fridge in a year.

 - Greenpeace International.
 How clean is your cloud? catalysing an energy revolution.
 Technical report, 2012

 - Mark P Mills.
 The cloud begins with coal.
 Digital Power Group, 2013.

 - Jayant Baliga, Robert WA Ayre, Kerry Hinton, and Rodney S Tucker.
 Green cloud computing: Balancing energy in processing, storage, and transport.
 Proceedings of the IEEE, 99(1):149–167, 2011.

-Leave your email and get all the inside news from our Kickstarter campaign
+Leave your email and get all the inside news from our Indiegogo campaign